Bill/reactrode/README.md

 * Java-based testclient app
 * Java-based recorder app, which feeds geodeserver Geode server

+## Build and Run

+Works with OpenJDK 12 from Oracle and Adopt OpenJDK 12.

 ## TODO

 * index /Cells on key or cells.coordinates in Geode